-The use of time-slotted MAC protocols results in the overhead of synchronizing and scheduling the transmission, which can be easily afforded regarding the duty-cycle restrictions imposed on LoRaWAN and the availability of downlink communications.
-To deal with these overheads, authors in \cite{Zorbas2020} suggested that EDs autonomously manage their transmission and self-organize the position of their slot in the frame.
-Moreover, a single slot in each frame is reserved to ensure synchronization and acknowledgments.
-The aim in \cite{9668447} was to equalize the success probability over the EDs distributed in the network using a S-ALOHA mechanism to transmit their data regardless of the used SF and the location of the source node.
-In order to efficiently manage resources of uplink communications in slotted MAC protocols, LoRa EDs synchronization was proposed in \cite{Beltramelli2021b} using the out-of-band time-dissemination.
-The experimental approach in \cite{Garrido-Hidalgo2021} was based on a central entity to assign slots and ensure the synchronization between EDs.
-Such as, the slot length in the frame was determined using the real-world measurements of the clock drift.
+In \cite{Beltramelli2021b}, LoRa EDs synchronization was proposed to efficiently manage uplink communications resources in slotted MAC protocols using the out-of-band time-dissemination.
+The use of time-slotted MAC protocols results in the overhead of synchronizing and scheduling the TX, which can be easily afforded regarding the duty-cycle restrictions imposed on the LoRaWAN and the availability of downlink communications.
+To deal with the overhead, the authors of \cite{Zorbas2020} suggested that EDs autonomously manage their TX and self-organize their slot position in the frame.
+Moreover, a single slot in each frame is reserved to ensure synchronization and acknowledgment.
+The aim of \cite{9668447} was to equalize the success probability over the EDs distributed in the network using an S-Aloha mechanism to transmit data regardless of the SF and the source node location.
+The experimental approach in \cite{Garrido-Hidalgo2021} was based on a central entity to assign slots and ensure synchronization between EDs.
+Such as, the slot length in the frame was determined using real-world measurements of the clock drift.